Print/Download [English]

 - Title IX of the Education Amendments of 1972 (Title IX): "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."

-Training
+- Training

 - All employees must complete the online training within one month of their date of hire by the Board and every year thereafter.

-- The Chief Executive Officer, or their designee, will create, disseminate and train all appropriate employees on Protecting Chicago’s Children annually.
-This training will include training on preventing, recognizing, reporting, and responding to child sexual abuse and grooming behavior, including when grooming or abuse is committed by a member of the school community, with a discussion of the criminal statutes addressing sexual conduct between school personnel and students, professional conduct, and reporting requirements, including, but not limited to, training as outlined in Erin’s Law.
+- The Chief Executive Officer, or their designee, will create, disseminate, and train all appropriate employees on Protecting Chicago's Children annually.
+This training will include training on preventing, recognizing, reporting, and responding to child sexual abuse and grooming behavior, including when grooming or abuse is committed by a member of the school community, with a discussion of the criminal statutes addressing sexual conduct between school personnel and students, professional conduct, and reporting requirements, including, but not limited to, training as outlined in Erin's Law.

-Illinois Educator Code of Ethics
+- Illinois Educator Code of Ethics

 - This Policy incorporates the Illinois Educator Code of Ethics.
-Nothing in this Policy shall be construed as circumventing the Illinois Educator Code of Ethics.
+Nothing in this Policy shall be construed as circumventing the Illinois Educator Code of Ethics

-Identifying Students who are Abused or Neglected
+- Identifying Students who are Abused or Neglected

-Based upon the training they have received, Board employees must use their best efforts to identify students who are abused or neglected.
-Board employees must not, however, ask any student to remove any item of clothing, other than a coat, jacket or similar item of outerwear, to check for signs of child abuse or neglect.
+Based upon the training they have received, Board employees and other mandated reporters must use their best efforts to identify students who are abused or neglected.
+Mandated reporters must not, however, ask any student to remove any item of clothing, other than a coat, jacket or similar item of outerwear, to check for signs of child abuse or neglect.
+When sexual abuse or sexual exploitation is suspected, principals are permitted to ask questions solely to gather the minimal information necessary to make a report to the Department of Children and Family Services and make the appropriate notification to the Office of Student Protections and Title IX (OSP), or to ensure the safety of students.

-Reporting and Documenting Reasonable Suspicions of Child Abuse, Child Neglect, Sexual Misconduct, Grooming or Inappropriately Intimate Relationships
+- Reporting and Documenting Reasonable Suspicions of Child Abuse, Child Neglect, Sexual Misconduct, Grooming or Inappropriately Intimate Relationships

-- After notifying the Hotline, a mandated reporter must inform the reporter’s principal/supervisor of the report.
-If the alleged abuser is the mandated reporter’s principal/supervisor, or the mandated reporter fears retaliation from their principal/supervisor, the mandated reporter must notify the Network Chief/Chief Officer of the report.
-An anonymous report to DCFS does not satisfy a mandated reporter’s obligations under this policy.
+- After notifying the DCFS Hotline, a mandated reporter must inform the reporter's principal/supervisor of the report.
+If the alleged abuser is the mandated reporter's principal/supervisor, or the mandated reporter fears retaliation from their principal/supervisor, the mandated reporter must notify the Network Chief/Chief Officer of the report.
+An anonymous report to DCFS does not satisfy a mandated reporter's obligations under this policy.

 - A mandated reporter must not notify a parent, guardian, family or household member of allegations or investigations of suspected child abuse or neglect by a parent, guardian, family or household member.
 Notification will be handled by DCFS or the police.

-- A mandated reporter must preserve confidentiality by discussing the reporter’s suspicions only with the alleged victim; the mandated reporter’s supervisor; the school nurse or social worker; district investigators; any employee of DCFS, the Chicago Police Department or the State’s Attorney’s Office; and the child’s court appointed attorney or guardian ad litem.
+- A mandated reporter must preserve confidentiality by discussing the reporter's suspicions only with the alleged victim to the degree necessary to make the report; the mandated reporter's supervisor; the school nurse or social worker; district investigators; any employee of DCFS, the Chicago PoliceDepartment or the State's Attorney's Office; and the child's court appointed attorney or guardian ad litem.

 - A mandated reporter shall cooperate fully with investigators from the DCFS Division of Child Protection (DCP).
 Any employee subpoenaed to testify in any court or administrative proceeding shall notify the employee's supervisor of the subpoena.
 The requirements for a paid court-attendance leave are specified in Board Rule 4-14.
 See also Section III.A, regarding employees' obligation to cooperate with District investigations.

-Providing Support to Students Who are Abused or Neglected
+- Providing Support to Students Who are Abused or Neglected

 - If the principal or designee determines that the child needs medical assistance, the principal or designee must call the Emergency Services at 9-1-1.